This vegetarian Greek charcuterie board is one of my favorite ways to entertain. There’s something for everyone here!

 How to pronounce “mezze”

-The way to pronounce mezze isn’t as straightforward as you might expect.
+The way to pronounce the word meze isn’t as straightforward as you might expect.
 If you asked someone of Lebanese descent, they may pronounce it “meh-ZEH” or “MEH-zeh”.
 If you asked a Greek or Turkish person, they may say “MEH-zee” or “MEH-zay”.

-The cool takeaway here is that the Mediterranean mezze platter spans countries and cultures, so there isn’t really a right or wrong way to say it.
+The cool takeaway here is that the mezze platter spans countries and the whole pan-Mediterranean culture, so there isn’t really a right or wrong way to say it.

 What is on this Greek charcuterie board?

-Here’s what you’ll need to build this vegetarian Mediterranean feast.
+Here’s what you’ll need to build this vegetarian Greek feast.
 You can buy everything on this list at your local market, which makes things even easier.

 This chick pea-based spread is probably the most popular and well known item on this platter.
 Vegan, high in protein and high in fiber, it’s a staple in Mediterranean diets.